xh852/xh852/README.md

 ### Hello!
 This is Xu (Shoo)! ☺️

 I am a second-year master student at [NYU Center for Data Science](https://cds.nyu.edu/).
-Before studying data science, I earned my Bachelor Degress of Art in Mathematics and Economics at NYU Courant Institution.
+Before studying data science, I earned my Bachelor Degree of Art in Mathematics and Economics at NYU Courant Institution.

 My interests in data science center around Machine Learning and NLP, and here relavant courses I have taken at CDS:
 - Introduction to Data Science